paperclip-ui/paperclip/README.md

 ### Some other neat things...

 - **No dependencies!** Just download the `paperclip_cli` bin and start'er up.
 Batteries are all included.
-  - A note: The NPM dependency is really just a thin wrapper around this
 - You can use any CSS framework you want within the Paperclip designer such as Tailwind, Bootstrap, or jQuery if you really want.
 And even Mootools.
 - PC fies are compiled to strongly typed code